FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 The onboarding documentation for one of the projects I joined some time ago suggested the following setup:

-1. Install oh-my-zsh.
+1. Use ZSH as the default shell.
+2. Install oh-my-zsh which comes with many useful plugins, including displaying the current active AWS Vault profile in use.
-2. Add the alias alias `av='aws-vault exec --debug --duration=1h'` to zsh's config files.
+3. Add the alias alias `av='aws-vault exec --debug --duration=1h'` to zsh's config files so can simply type `av stage` or `av prod` to login.

 It works really well (zsh is amazing for interactive use, no denying that) and it shows the current active AWS profile in use for that shell session.
-In this screenshot, I’m using the Spaceship theme with the lambda symbol “λ” (followed by a space) as the prompt character:
+In this screenshot, I’m using the [Spaceship ZSH prompt](https://spaceship-prompt.sh/) with the lambda symbol “λ” (followed by a space) as the prompt character:

 ![zsh-aws-aws-vault-stage-prod](../__assets/zsh-aws-vault-stage-prod.png)

 Yet, I still prefer to use Bash as my shell most of the time (and because it is the shell we use for almost 100% of shell scripts anyway).

-Since my first steps in Unix-like systems (mostly Linux for me) I was always infatuated with the idea of crafting bash prompts that would suit particular needs in different projects and situations.
+Since my first steps in Unix-like systems (mostly Linux for me) I have always been infatuated with the idea of crafting bash prompts that would suit particular needs in different projects and situations.
-Maybe I’m working with Node.js, Ruby, Go, etc.
+Maybe I’m working with Node.js, Ruby, Go, etc., and I want the prompt to show useful information depending on what I am doing at the moment.
 Check it out:

 ![My custom bash prompts for different languages and situations](../__assets/my-custom-bash-prompts-for-different-languages.png)

 My prompt also shows a lot of Git information (new files, changed files, push/pull status, etc.), among other things I’m not covering or explaining in this post.

-Anyway, how can we have Bash’s prompt to display aws-vault information?
+Anyway, how can we have Bash’s prompt to display aws-vault profile information?

 ## Adding aws-vault profile info to bash’s prompt

-It so happens that when we authenticate to one of the configured AWS Vault profiles, aws-vault fills in some environment variables for the child subshell that gets created, as described in their readme:
+It so happens that when we authenticate to one of the configured AWS Vault profiles, aws-vault fills in some environment variables for the subshell that gets created, as described in their readme:

 - [99designs/aws-vault README](https://github.com/99designs/aws-vault/blob/master/README.md#how-it-works).

-For our purposes, we can make use of `AWS_VAULT` environment variable!
+For our purpose, we can make use of `AWS_VAULT` environment variable!
 It works like this: if we log into the “dev” profile, that variable will contain the value “dev”.
 Log into a profile like “stage” , and it will now contain the value “stage”, and so on and so forth for any other profiles.